 Due to the nature of construction sites and what this industry requires, injuries are often severe and even life-threatening.
-These injuries can keep victims from enjoying their lives or even caring for themselves temporarily or long-term.
-Injured individuals may be unable to return to work but still have medical bills to pay in addition to their everyday bills.
+An accident can keep victims from enjoying their lives and caring for themselves — temporarily or long term.
+Injured individuals may be unable to return to work, but still have medical bills to pay in addition to their everyday living expenses.

-An experienced construction accident attorney can help you seek compensation for many different construction injuries, including:
+An experienced construction accident attorney can help you seek compensation for many types of construction injuries, including:

 Construction Accident Case Damages

 Due to the severity of construction accident injuries, workers who suffer them can suffer severe and long-lasting implications.
 Damages are the financial representation of an injured individual’s losses, inconveniences, and sufferings.
-An injured party’s damages typically determine how much monetary compensation, or compensatory damages, they are entitled to receive.
+An injured party’s damages typically determine how much monetary or compensatory damages they are entitled to receive.